ably77/dcos-se/Prometheus/1.12_prometheus/README.md

 ### Troubleshooting Tips

-If Mesos metrics are not showing, check the systemd `dcos-telegraf` component on your master node
+If Mesos metrics are not showing, check the systemd `dcos-telegraf` component on your master node for logs
 ```
 sudo systemctl status dcos-telegraf
 ```